Learn how to provide feedback on the Umbraco Documentation.

 When you are adding a brand new article to the Umbraco Documentation, there are a few questions that we recommend asking yourself before getting started:

-The steps to create, write, and add a brand new article to the Umbraco Documentation are outlined below:
+The steps to create, write, and add a new article to the Umbraco Documentation are outlined below:

 Access the UmbracoDocs GitHub repository.